 Bankside Artificial Encystment

-The PiP Team has intervened three years running at the stage in the lifecycle when the mussels release their glochidia into the water column with the hope of being inhaled by a juvenile fish.
+Both the Pearls in Peril Project and Compensatory Measures Project has intervened for five years at the stage in the lifecycle when the mussels release their glochidia into the water column with the hope of being inhaled by a juvenile fish.
 A special protected species license was essential to be able to undertake this work.

 The first step was to determine when glochidia were about to be released into the river which some literature states is a highly sychronised event potentially triggered by water temperature and oxygen levels.
 Using specialist equipment, an otoscope and needle, a sample of glochidia was extracted from a small number of mussels which were returned quickly to the river unharmed.
 The sample was examined using a field microscope.
 Just before their release, the glochidia resemble miniature mussels and their shells begin to snap in readiness to attach to fish.
 When they reach this stage, the date of their release is imminent.